 On December 8, 1988, Rainforest Trust, originally known as World Parks Endowment, was incorporated in New York State as a not-for-profit organization.
 In 2006, we adopted the name World Land Trust-US, which we held until September, 2013.

 Immediately following our 1988 inception, Rainforest Trust started supporting major land protection initiatives, such as buying 11,000 acres (at $4 an acre!) in Sierra de las Minas, Guatemala.
 Rainforest Trust has never wavered from our core land protection mission in our 25 years.
 The diversity of projects undertaken has been outstanding, including buying and protecting several islands in the Falkland Islands, expanding key protected areas like Tortuguero National Park and Mondeverde Cloud Forest Reserve in Costa Rica, establishing three major indigenous reserves in Peru, and over 500,000 acres of critical lands purchased outright for reserves across Central and South America.
-In total, 7,000,000 plus acres have been saved thanks to Rainforest Trust support of in-country partners across Latin America.
+In total, nearly 8,000,000 acres have been saved thanks to Rainforest Trust’s support of in-country partners across Latin America.

 Click here to view a summary of Rainforest Trust’s past accomplishments.